Harsh0707005/Screen-Rotate-Prank/README.md

 # Disclaimer

-I will not be responsible if your friend runs behind you with a strick in his hand 😅😅.
+I will not be responsible if your friend runs behind you with a stick in his hand 😅😅.